 - Cognitive Behavior Therapy (CBT)

 - Mindfulness Practices

 - Psychodynamic Therapy

 What to look for in a therapist for issues related to cultural adjustment

 There are several factors to consider when choosing a therapist to help with adjustment issues:

-Education: It’s always important to look for a mental health professional with a current license.
+Education: It's always important to look for a mental health professional with a current license.
 This ensures that your therapist has completed the appropriate level of education to practice and has participated in ongoing professional development.
-When browsing through therapists on Zencare, you can rest assured that all of our therapists have already been vetted.
+When browsing through therapists on Zencare, you can rest assured that all our therapists have already been vetted.

-Personal fit: It’s important to find a therapist with whom you feel comfortable working.
-The trusting working relationship between you and your therapist, known as the “therapeutic alliance” can have a huge impact on the efficacy of therapy.
-People adjusting to different cultures often feel isolated and different from everyone else, so you want to be sure that you are working with someone who you feel understands you and is sensitive to cultural differences.
+Personal fit: It's important to find a therapist with whom you feel comfortable working.
+The trusting working relationship between you and your therapist, known as the “therapeutic alliance” can have a massive impact on the efficacy of therapy.
+People adjusting to unfamiliar cultures often feel isolated and different from everyone else, so you want to be sure that you are working with someone who you feel understands you and is sensitive to cultural differences.

 - Berkely International Office, “Cultural Adjustment”

 - University of Texas at Austin, “Cultural Adjustment: A Guide for International Students”